 West coast spiritual teacher Adyashanti has produced this highly instructive program called ‘True Meditation,’ which takes the aspiring meditation practitioner through some of the fundamental meditation concepts.

-While Adyashanti’s tradition is Zen Buddhism, this is not an introduction into Buddhist meditation as such, but a general framework for what he calls ‘true meditation’, providing the listener with a plethora of personal experience and practical advice.
+While Adyashanti’s tradition is Zen Buddhism, this is not an introduction to Buddhist meditation but a general framework for what he calls ‘true meditation,’ providing the listener with a plethora of personal experience and practical advice.

 Session 1 is titled ‘An invitation to let go of control and allow everything to be as it is’ and deals with the underlying notion of what meditation really is about.
-The aim of meditation is awakening, to become enlightened, which is described as the natural state of being.
+The aim of meditation is awakening, becoming enlightened, described as the natural state of being.

 The second foundation of true meditation is letting everything be as it is.
 Meditation is actually not a new technique, but a way to investigate.

 Meditation is a means to see what happens when we let go, which is the true foundation of spirituality.
 In this context, meditation is not only sitting formally.
 It can be engaged in any situation in our life, connecting to the mystery of our being.
 In meditation, we let go of our mind and reconnect to our senses.
 If the mind wanders a lot, which usually does, we can anchor it in our senses.

 The third foundation of true meditation is a meditative inquiry, introducing a question of real worth, in which the spiritually most powerful question is ‘Who am I?’
 We need to move beyond the meditator.
 We need to let go of the meditator as this is the controller.
 Insight in meditation is not intellectual, which is just a way for the mind to stay in control.
 Adyashanti thus describes meditation as the ultimate act of faith, as the journey from the illusion of separation to the truth of oneness.
 By letting go of making an effort, we find out what happens in our consciousness.